Perceptual Entry / Perceptual Exit

 It does not make therapeutic, psychological, or wellness claims.

-designed to slow down premature interpretation and to clarify when bodily and perceptual attention is operative, and when it has withdrawn.
+designed primarily for studio practice: to slow down premature interpretation and to clarify when bodily and perceptual attention is operative in making, and when it has withdrawn.

 One-line research question